oroconnor/reverie/_posts/2020-12-29-pollutionrose.md

 ## Interpretation

 What are we seeing when we look at a pollutionrose chart?
 By default, you'll see a key on the right of the chart.
-This shows the different ranges that the function is using to bin the pollutant measurements, as well as a label for the choosen pollutant.
+This shows the different ranges that the function is using to bin the pollutant measurements, as well as a label for the chosen pollutant.
 In the rose itself, there are wedges that represent the different wind directions for that site.
-By default, it will use windrose()'s deafult of 30degs for each wedge.
+By default, it will use windrose()'s default of 30 degrees for each wedge.
 In concentric circles going out from the rose's center are marks noting the percentage of the pollutant readings that were taken when the wind direction fell within the angles of one of those wedges.
 To simplify things for a moment, we can change the "breaks = " parameter to not break the pollutant readings into different bins.
 This shows us the pollution rose which is essentially just a windrose with no windspeed information.
 It only shows the percentage of the time for the dataframe where there was a reading for this pollutant and the wind was coming from the direction of that specific wedge.
 But because we have lumped all the pollutant readings into one bin, it tells us no more details about how different wind directions were contributing to pollutant levels.
 If you add up the percentages of all the wedges, you get 100%.